How to declutter your home to improve health

 Clothes You Don’t Love: Clothes that don’t get worn can be donated to a shelter or sold.
 If you’re not wearing it, it’s cluttering up your closet and collecting dust (which we already know can reduce the quality of your indoor air).
 Some clothes can also contain perfluorochemicals (stain blockers) and formaldehyde (anti-wrinkle), which are off-gassing in your closet as well.
 If you don’t wear it, simply get rid of it and you’ll be reducing the number of VOCs in your closet and home.

 Old Personal & Beauty Products: Beauty products that contain fragrances and a variety of other chemicals should be removed whenever possible.
 If you have old products you no longer use, this is a great time to get rid of them.
 Often times the chemicals found in beauty products do not lose their potency as the age, but the toxicity increases over time.
 Decluttering may be a good time to swap out or even pair down your beauty and product routine.
-(Make a toxin free daily routine your normal for 2024)
+(Make a toxin free daily routine your new normal)

 Plastic Kitchen Storage: Storing food in plastic containers is not only a big no-no when it comes to your health, but all those plastic containers are often making your cabinets cluttered.
 I know for us it wasn’t just food containers, but plastic water bottles that were taking over.
 The realization that each of us needs a MAXIMUM of two water bottles was like taking a breath of fresh air.
 Not only was I getting rid of plastic in my house, but I was also able to create a clutter free environment in our kitchen.
 If you’re in the midst of decluttering, swapping out plastic for a few glass containers is THE way to go.
 (This post will walk you through cutting out plastic in the kitchen as you declutter your home).

-I have been focusing on this a lot recently!
+1. I have been focusing on this a lot recently!
 I like to keep my house relatively simple just because it makes cleaning everything so much easier.
 I think the only thing you didn’t address is what to do with the stuff you want to get rid of – don’t always throw it in the trash!
 There are many ways to pass along toys, clothes, and even beauty products to other people.
 I wrote a whole blog post about ways to get rid of stuff – the zero waste way 🙂

 I had to learn how to declutter and get rid of things I didn’t need.
 In one phase of our lives we moved 5 times in a span of 6 years.
 That is a lesson with 3 small kids you just don’t think twice.